Trainings & Classes

 AJC offers Know Your Rights trainings throughout the year.

 Twice a year we present a non-legal course aimed at interrupting patterns of abuse and equipping folks with skills to create healthy relationships.
 This 6-week course is called the Relationship Skills Class (RSC).
-We will also adapt the RSC on occasion for various scenarios, including weekend retreats.
+We occasionally adapt the RSC curriculum to suit clients’ needs, including a lunch break crash course and weekend retreats.
 Information about all these classes will be posted below.

 Relationship Skills Class